 An Examination of Cognitive and Sensorimotor Processes in Patients With Epilepsy

-The overall goal of this project is to better understand the micro-physiology of human epilepsy and cognition using the intracranial electroencephalogram (iEEG), Stimulation Mapping, and functional magnetic resonance imaging (fMRI).
+The overall goal of this project is to better understand the micro-physiology of human epilepsy and cognition using iEEG, electrical brain stimulation, fMRI, and histology.

 |Official Title:||An Examination of Cognitive and Sensorimotor Processes in Patients With Epilepsy Using Electrophysiology, Cortical Mapping, and fMRI|

 |Study Start Date :||November 2007|

-|Estimated Study Completion Date :||June 2015|
+|Estimated Study Completion Date :||December 2019|

 |United States, New York|